Madrid, SPAIN, March 6, 2018

-The Sudan Civil Aviation Authority – SCAA, together with DSNA Services and CGX AERO, are pleased to announce the implementation of Sudan’s new airspace.
-After 2 years of development, the final sensitisation workshop was held in Khartoum, Sudan, the 8th of January 2018, which included more than 100 aeronautical stakeholders under the tutelage of the Sudanese Minister of Defense as well as the French and Jordanian Ambassadors in Sudan.
+The Sudan Civil Aviation Authority – SCAA, together with CGX AERO and DSNA Services are pleased to announce the implementation of Sudan’s new airspace.
+After 2 years of development, the final sensitization workshop was held in Khartoum, Sudan the 8th of January 2018, which included more than 100 aeronautical stakeholders under the tutelage of the Sudanese Minister of Defense as well as the French and Jordanian Ambassadors in Sudan.
 Sudan’s new airspace is safer, more efficient and environmentally friendly.

-In 2016, SCAA announced its vision for a comprehensive, safer, cost-effective and efficient Sudanese airspace.
-This ambition responds to the exponential growth of African air traffic in conjunction with the economic perspectives of the region.
+In 2016, SCAA announced its vision and ambition for a comprehensive, safer, cost-effective and efficient Sudanese airspace.
+This announcement responds to the exponential growth of African air traffic in conjunction with the economic perspectives of the region.
 Building a safer and more efficient route network over Sudan is highly attractive for overflying traffic and airline hub development.

-In strong collaboration with international organizations (ICAO, IATA and CANSO), neighbouring countries, airlines and the military, SCAA, accompanied by DSNA Services and CGX AERO, have designed an innovative and efficient airspace.
+In strong collaboration with international organizations (ICAO, IATA and CANSO), neighbouring countries, airlines and the military, SCAA, accompanied by French companies CGX AERO and DSNA Services, have designed an innovative and efficient airspace.

 This new Sudanese airspace features 42 new RNAV routes, including 12 unidirectional routes, saving thousands of nautical miles per day.
 As a result, gas emissions will reduce, creating a positive impact on the environment while also generating significant economic savings for all stakeholders, in particular, airlines.

-As a next step, SCAA plans to consolidate the conventional network and to implement innovative concepts.
+As a next step, SCAA plans the consolidation of the conventional network and the implementation of innovative concepts.

 The Minister of Defense, Lt.
 Gen. Awad Mohamed Ahmed Ibin Oaf, declared his “great honour to become the first state in the region to restructure airspace in line with the operational modern requirements.”